-These precautions are vital to ensuring the safety of patients being vaccinated, and is standard medical procedure.
-However, in many developing countries, used syringes are re-used on other patients, especially where effective regulation is lacking.
-Illegal businesses have been found guilty of taking used syringes, and ineffectively sterilizing them and reselling them for use.
+These precautions are vital to ensuring the safety of patients being vaccinated and is standard medical procedure.
+However, in many developing countries, syringes are reused on other patients, especially where effective regulation is lacking.
+Illegal businesses have been found guilty of taking used syringes, ineffectively sterilizing them and reselling them for use.
 This misuse of syringe needles leads to approximately 1 million deaths per year.
 It is also one of the leading causes of HIV/AIDS, with 10 percent of cases of HIV/AIDS in the United States being the consequence of intravenous drug use with unclean syringes.

 One of the solutions to these problems is obviously to enforce tighter regulations, ensuring contaminated syringes are disposed of properly so accessibility to those is reduced.
 Hospitals can enforce stricter sterilization policies.
 However, these policies are not very likely to be effective, especially in poorer countries who may lack resources for enforcing these regulations.
 Moreover, limiting the access to used syringes for drug users can be particularly problematic.